 The Moore Cove Falls Hike

 The hike to Moore Cove Falls begins with a wooden pedestrian bridge followed by several natural steps.
 This section is the steepest part, with the trail being relatively flat from there on out.

 After 0.75 miles, the trail will end at a viewing platform.
 Some hikers like to cross Moore Creek via a social trail before reaching this platform for a different vantage point.

 One of the most popular aspects of Moore Cove Falls is that you can walk behind the waterfall and under the rock outcrop.
 If you proceed past the viewing platform, do so at your own risk.

-Never climb to the top of any waterfall, including this one, as deaths occur when on top.
+Never climb to the top of any waterfall, including this one, as there was a Moore Cove Falls death in 2016 when a man climbed on top of the falls.
 Also, hiking the area upstream of the falls is dangerous and can even result in significant environmental damage.

 Ready for the Moore Cove Falls Hike?

 We’ve enjoyed this waterfall throughout the year and love the views it offers.
 As always, use caution and sense while hiking to Moore Cove Falls and when you arrive at its base.